anbox-cloud/discourse-docs/tut/installing-appliance.md

 Do you have a DNS name you want to use instead of the IP address? [default=yes] Which DNS name you want to use (e.g. anbox-cloud.io)?  [default=ec2-18-185-179-72.eu-central-1.compute.amazonaws.com]

+Do you want to add support for monitoring? [default=yes]

 Configuration completed.
 Do you want to initiate the bootstrap process now? [default=yes]

 Everything configured, starting the bootstrap process now.
 You can